-Tips for brushing with braces
+Tips for how to clean teeth with braces

 - Don't use whitening toothpaste or whitening mouthwash products.
 They will cause your teeth to be a different color when you have the braces taken off.
 If you accidentally use one of these dental products, rinse right away with water.

 - Brushing and flossing is important to avoid tooth decay.
 Many patients use a floss threader or an interdental brush to remove plaque and food.